duprasf/php-base-laminas-new-app/readme.md

 You can easily extract all the strings that can be translated from your module using the TranslationExtractor module.
 This operation is performed from inside the container (docker exec ...).
 The module is used in the CLI by calling the vendor/bin/laminas executable.
-Executing this command wihout any args will give you a list of available command.
+Executing this command without any args will give you a list of available command.
 One of them will be the ```translation:extract``` command.
 This requires two parameters, first is the input folder to scan, second is the output file name.